 For your comfort always wear sturdy closed toe shoes, layered comfortable clothing, hat and sunscreen.
 A light jacket in spring and early summer and for fall and winter a heavy jacket and gloves is a good idea, along with appropriate waterproof shoes.
-Water is only available in Long Valley and Round Valley.
+Water is only available at the Ranger Station.
 Bring your own water if you are traveling further.
 Stay on designated trails only.

 The State Park will charge $5 per person for camping permits.
 There is no fee for day hiking permits at this time.